godotengine/godot-docs/classes/class_springbonesimulator3d.rst

 Resets a simulating state with respect to the current bone pose.

 It is useful to prevent the simulation result getting violent.
-For example, calling this immediately after a call to :ref:`AnimationPlayer.play()<class_AnimationPlayer_method_play>` without a fading, or within the previous :ref:`SkeletonModifier3D.modification_processed<class_SkeletonModifier3D_signal_modification_processed>` signal if it's condition changes significantly.
+For example, calling this immediately after a call to :ref:`AnimationPlayer.play()<class_AnimationPlayer_method_play>` without a fading, or within the previous :ref:`SkeletonModifier3D.modification_processed<class_SkeletonModifier3D_signal_modification_processed>` signal if its condition changes significantly.

 .. rst-class:: classref-item-separator